Team-Greendar/greendar/README.md

 <img src="https://github.com/~~~.png" width="80">

 ### Service Detail Features
+> Sign up, Sign in
+1. Sign up and Sign in can be performed with the technology provided by Firebase and Greendor itself.
+2. You can Sign up and Sign in through your Google account using Firebase.
 > Calendar
 1. The TO DO solved in the month is converted into % and shown
 2. Pressing a date will move you to the TO DO list for that day.